davide2894/react-reads/journal.md

 	- shelfstring: [bookid, bookid, etc.]

 So now the books actually update, but only when page refreshes because I am not including this update result in the rendering method.

+6:48pm - finally got it.
+All I had to do was to lift state up one level more and theb, from App.js, fetch all books when change is detected.

+***

+# Day 10 - Thu 17/5/18
+5:59am - continue from yesterday.
+Within 9:30 I should send this app to Renato.